andresutrera/FEBioVFM/FEBioVFM.md

    measured and virtual displacement containers contain exactly as many samples as the FE mesh has nodes.
 If the counts differ, an informative message is generated.
+3. **Load surface availability**: `ValidateMeasuredLoads` verifies that each measured load history shares the time stamps of the displacement history and that every referenced surface exists on the FEBio mesh with accessible nodes.

 These validations are invoked in `FEVFMTask::Init`.
 Any failure is logged via `feLogErrorEx`, aborting the task initialisation early.